 1. Why is it called Tour de Fuzz?

 When we came up with that name, we were shocked that almost everyone under 30 didn't know that the "Fuzz" was (and our minds, still is) slang for "the cops".
-Besides the fact that you youngsters nowadays don't know your American History (the rebelling hippies of the tumultuous 60's gave us that name..who knows why-- they were all loaded at the time), you kids nowadays have such sucky names for us ..What?--- the "Po-Po", really?...what's that?
-Or "Five-O"?...yeah you stole that from us.
+Besides the fact that you youngsters nowadays don't know your American History (the rebellious hippies of the tumultuous 60's gave us that name..who knows why), you kids nowadays have such sucky names for us ..What?— the "Po-Po", really?...what's that?
+Or "Five-O"?...yeah, you stole that.
 "Tour de Po-Po", yeah, that's really gonna work.
+Not.

 Correctamundo.
 All riders must be registered and check-in to participate.
 At check-in you will receive your rider number, which enables you to ride the course and participate in all event-related activities, including our fabulous ride food, post-ride meal and entertainment, and free beer and wine.
 You will need to have your number with you at all times.

 Yes.
 When you check-in before the ride, our friendly staff at the Registration table can help you make the change.
 There are no refunds for a decrease in ride length, and increases will cost an additional $10 per level (i.e. to increase from 50K Enthusiast to 100K Roadie or the 100K Roadie to the 100-mile Commando, it is an additional $10; to increase from the 50K Enthusiast to the 100-mile Commando it is an additional $20).
 You can pay this additional amount when you check-in.

 4. Just how hard is the Commando 100-mile route?

 If you haven't ridden a 100 mile ride before, don't let this be your first.
 Really.
 Our 100-mile Commando ride (not to be confused with naked riding) includes a Geysers challenge and you should be extra fit for this route!